 Managers will want to investigate the allegations.
 The investigation is one of the most critical aspects of disciplinary management.

 Investigation is generally best done by another manager or employee – use of private investigators or solicitors would likely be viewed as heavy-handed.
-HR consultants such as TimelessTime can be used, either to support an in-house investigator or to investigate, where a manager or employee would be inappropriate.
+HR consultants such as TimelessTime can be used, either to support an in-house investigator or to themselves investigate, where a manager or employee would be unable to be impartial.

 Sanctions, assuming a decision goes against the employee, could range from verbal warning to dismissal.
 Sanctions must be proportionate.
 Making and communicating the right decision is tricky, requiring a robust procedure and fair weighing of the evidence.

-Managers launching disciplinary action must remember that whatever happens, damage will result to the team and to the firm.
+Managers launching disciplinary action must remember that whatever happens, damage will result to morale and to business outcomes.
 Disciplinary action is therefore not to be taken lightly.
 Nonetheless, every so often it’s the only option left.

-In parallel with the disciplinary action management must plan to bolster commitment and engagement in all staff.
-Once the disciplinary action is concluded with the offending employee, they must be rehabilitated within their team and the team must be motivated to recover its performance.
+In parallel with the disciplinary action, managers must plan to bolster commitment and engagement in all staff.
+Once the disciplinary action is concluded with the offending employee, they must be rehabilitated within their group and the group must be motivated to recover its performance.